 Some contractors feel that it’s best to keep data security in their own hands and at their own location.
 That’s understandable, but it’s an important responsibility with many concerns.
 Data is the lifeline of any business.
 That’s not an exaggeration.
 Can any business risk having compromised financial, customer information, inventory, and/or resource management data?
 Instead of having to carry a full-time security expert on staff, many specialty contractors find it necessary to outsource backups and storage.
 A SaaS solution hosted by a Microsoft expert provides expertise peace of mind as your business grows.
 And, it’s included in your monthly software cost.

 Improved performance is one of the key growth benefits of a cloud ERP solution.
 If you experience seasonal work fluctuations, your cloud solution provider can optimize your application availability as needed.
 Even unplanned surges in business that require heavier system performance should be transparent to its users.

 Microsoft Dynamics provides ongoing upgrades and enhancements to its solutions.
 This keeps your system working optimally and is the best way to take advantage of new application functionality while maintaining predictable monthly operating expenses.
 And as you grow, you simply add speed and storage without having to replace your outdated technology.

 Total Cost of Ownership (TCO)

-SoftwareAdvice.com provides the annual costs of on-premise ERP vs. Cloud ERP or SaaS solutions.
+SoftwareAdvice.com provides the annual costs of on-premises ERP vs. Cloud ERP or SaaS solutions.

-Convergence occurs around year nine of ownership, which is precisely when the average life of on-premise software expires.
+Convergence occurs around year nine of ownership, which is precisely when the average life of on-premises software expires.

 SaaS or cloud-based ERP systems provide a number of benefits to compliment this TCO.
 Monthly payment plans include (among other things) security and ongoing hardware and system updates for optimal functionality.